Uganda: Risk Assessment and Resilience Action Plan

 - Improve understanding of national disaster risk in Uganda.
 Build the country's Understanding of disaster risks by (i) conducting a national risk assessment on key hazards; (ii) developing a National Risk Atlas; and (iii) developing a Disaster Risk database to collect and store information relevant for information decision-makers on selected natural hazards.

 - Build community resilience through improved disaster risk knowledge.
-This component will support activities that contribute to building community resilience through; (i) undertaking detailed risk assessments at district levels; (ii) conducting participatory community level vulnerability assessments to the underlying sources of underlying vulnerability to selected hazards; and (iii) incorporating new knowledge on disaster risks into community resilience plans and community-driven disaster risk reduction interventions aimed at improving resilience.
+This component supported activities that contributed to building community resilience through; (i) undertaking detailed risk assessments at district levels; (ii) conducting participatory community level vulnerability assessments to the underlying sources of underlying vulnerability to selected hazards; and (iii) incorporating new knowledge on disaster risks into community resilience plans and community-driven disaster risk reduction interventions aimed at improving resilience.

 - Mainstream multi-sectoral Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) considerations at the community level.
-This component will support activities that contribute to: (i) raise disaster risk awareness among disaster-sensitive sectoral audiences; (ii) implement targeted community-level multi-sectoral DRR and CCA interventions; and (iii) develop an institutional mapping and resource gap analysis.
+This component supported activities that contributed to: (i) raise disaster risk awareness among disaster-sensitive sectoral audiences; (ii) implement targeted community-level multi-sectoral DRR and CCA interventions; and (iii) develop an institutional mapping and resource gap analysis.

 - Measure progress towards building resilience.
-This component will support activities that contribute to: (i) building stakeholders' capacity to effectively monitor natural hazards and the levels of exposure and vulnerability of communities and households, their assets, and their livelihoods; (ii) gauging communities' own perceptions of risks through, amongst others, gathering disaster risk-related information as part of the national household surveys to be used as input to a set of well-targeted DRR Resilience Indicators, and (iii) building the set of DRR Resilience Indicators and data management tools that can help transform datasets into actionable information and recommendations supporting disaster-sensitive sectors' decision making processes.
+This component supported activities that contributed to: (i) building stakeholders' capacity to effectively monitor natural hazards and the levels of exposure and vulnerability of communities and households, their assets, and their livelihoods; (ii) gauging communities' own perceptions of risks through, amongst others, gathering disaster risk-related information as part of the national household surveys to be used as input to a set of well-targeted DRR Resilience Indicators, and (iii) building the set of DRR Resilience indicators and data management tools that helped transform datasets into actionable information and recommendations supporting disaster-sensitive sectors' decision making processes.

 - Building comprehensive understanding of Uganda’s risk by conducting a national risk assessment; developing and producing a National Risk Atlas; and developing Risk Database to collect and store all necessary information on national risks for easy access;